5 Most Famous Sardinian Breads

 Preparing traditional Sardinian flatbread

-Pesadura: The dough is now left inside special cork or terracotta bowls and covered with wool sheets; it needs to sit for some time.
+Pesadura: The dough is now left inside special cork or terracotta bowls.
+It is covered with wool sheets.
+It will sit for some time.
 Meanwhile, the women prepare the tools for the next steps.

-Oridura/Sestadura: Once the dough has started to rise, it is cut into smaller pieces, covered with flour, and again put to sit under wool sheets.
+Oridura/Sestadura: Once the dough has started to rise, it is cut into smaller pieces.
+Then it is covered with flour, and again put to sit under wool sheets.

 Illadadura: The dough is spread and made thinner and thinner with wooden rolling pins until it gets its typical round shape.

-It’s time for the dough to be cooked (coghere)!
-The disks are put inside a traditional oven with a tool similar to the ones used for pizzas, at a temperature of about 450/500° C. The dough starts to grow and it’s soon ready for the next step.
+It’s time to cook the dough (coghere)!
+The disks are put inside a traditional oven with a tool similar to the ones used for pizzas.
+The oven has a temperature of about 450/500°C. The dough starts to grow and it’s soon ready for the next step.

 Fresadura: This is the part requiring the most skills and rapidity.
-The now cooked bread is taken out of the oven and needs to be separated into two, thin sheets.
-It’s a gesture that has to be done fast, or the cool air will make the two sides stick to each other again (and impossible to separate), but also needs the performer to be careful not to burn himself/herself with the hot steam coming out the bread.
+Bread is taken out of the oven and is separated into two, thin sheets.
+This has to be done fast.
+Otherwise, the cool air will make the two sides stick to each other again (and impossible to separate).
+Whoever does it has to be careful not to burn himself/herself with the hot steam coming out the bread.

 Carasadura: And finally, the last step I already mentioned.
-The thin bread becomes Carasau thanks to the second run in the oven and is now ready to be eaten in a dozen different ways.
+The thin bread becomes Carasau thanks to the second run in the oven.
+It’s now ready to eat in a dozen different ways.

 Sardinian breads